 After you are done taking the quiz and click submit, the page will refresh and you will need to scroll down to see what you got right and wrong.
 In addition, below this quiz is a layout of the quiz with an answer key (if you wanted to print off the quiz..just copy and paste it).
 Don’t forget to share this quiz with your friends!
 Please do not re-post on other websites, however.

 Quiz on Isotonic, Hypotonic, & Hypertonic Solutions

-Which of the following patients would not be a candidate for a hypotonic solution?
+2. Which of the following is not a hypertonic fluid?